ava-labs/avalanche-docs/docs/apis/avalanchego/apis/c-chain.md

 Not recommended for use on Mainnet.
 See warning notice in [Keystore API](./keystore.md).
 :::

 Get the private key that controls a given address.
 The returned private key can be added to a user with `avax.importKey`.

-#### Signature
+**Signature:**

 ```go
 avax.exportKey({